ydhung/ML_AudioTrainTool/README.md

 # ML_VoiceTrainTool

-  File In and File Out, not about "Sensor".
+  File In and File Out, not about "Sensor" and "Real-Time".

   HMM